fyohannes2/djangodogs/README.md

-# The Cat Collector
+# The Dog Collector

-An project built with Django with one main app providing comprehensive functionality for cat data.
+An project built with Django with one main app providing comprehensive functionality for Dog data.